-3.5.2 System message
+3.4.2.12 System message

-The drive system monitors itself continuously and if an error is detected, it is indicated by a system message.
+The drive system monitors itself continuously and displays a number as a system message if a known error is detected.
 The system may switch off automatically depending on the type of error.
 You will find more information and a table containing all system messages in Section 6.2.